renovatebot/renovate/website/docs/configuration-options.md

 Add to this configuration setting if you need to override any of the GitLab CI default settings.
 Use the `docker` config object instead if you wish for configuration to apply across all Docker-related package managers.

+## go

+Configuration added here applies for all Go-related updates, however currently the only supported package manager for Go is the native Go Modules (`go mod`).

+## gomod

+Configuration for Go Modules (`go mod`).
+Supercedes anything in the `go` config object.

 ## group

 The default configuration for groups are essentially internal to Renovate and you normally shouldn't need to modify them.
 However, you may choose to _add_ settings to any group by defining your own `group` configuration object.